 Keep a small bag of microfiber towels, cleaning wipes, and hand sanitizer for easy clean ups on the road.
 It’s also nice to have a travel broom and dustpan set on hand if your trip will bring you to a beach or dusty area.

 I love the idea of putting cupcake liners in cupholders for easy clean up.
 Never worry about getting all those little crumbs out of cup holders again!

 Packing cube organizers are great for finding things on the road.
 If you share bags, consider color coding for each family member.
 This way you can quickly locate what you need in a duffel without having to rifle through everyone’s clothes.

 A road trip isn’t a road trip without fun and quirky stops.
 Have the following items ready to go so that it’s always easy to hop out of the car.

-- On any trip, we obviously have our cameras with us to make sure we capture the moments.
+On any trip, we obviously have our cameras with us to make sure we capture the moments.
 We use our iPhone for most photos, but bring the GoPro along just in case.
-We have a selfie stick with stabilizer for videos and for when we want to try and be in a photo together.
-At this point, we have almost given up on professional photo shoots.
+We have a selfie stick with a stabilizer for videos and for when we want to try and be in a photo together.
+At this point, we have almost given up on professional photoshoots.
 Looking a bit silly is worth it to me for a few decent family photos!

-- Another weatherproof item that always comes in handy are picnic blankets.
+Another weatherproof item that always comes in handy is a picnic blanket.
 We love the kind that is weatherproof on the bottom and soft on the top.
-A picnic lunch stop is more fun, budget-friendly, and healthy than a restaurant stop or a drive through.
+A picnic lunch stop is more fun, budget-friendly, and healthy than a restaurant stop or a drive-through.
 Have a ball or frisbee on hand as well so the kids can burn off some energy after they eat.

 Road Trip Essential #2: Meals and Snacks